Environmental Audits Minimise & Limit Transaction Risks

 It is important to consider not only the actual situation but also to check whether the transaction corresponds to future laws and regulations, in particular EU Directives.

 As an increasing number of potential buyers evaluate the legal, fiscal and financial situation, the environmental situation of the company or the property is often neglected.
-This is all the more serious as the value of a company or property is significantly dependent on its environmental situation and the liability risks it is exposed to.
+This however becomes even more crucial, as the value of a company or property is significantly dependent on its environmental situation and the liability risks it is exposed to.
 For company or property transactions, it is, therefore, important to take a close look at possible environmental risks and the resulting monetary risks within the scope of the due diligence process.
 At the time of the transaction foreseeable changes to the legislation are included in the evaluation.
 Possible environmental risks or the elimination of environmental damage can thus be directly integrated into the agreement and reflected in the purchase price.

-An environmental due diligence audit is also relevant from a sales perspective.
+An environmental due diligence audit (EDDA) is also relevant from the vendor's perspective.
 For this reason, in addition to the buyer's due diligence (Acquisition DD), the seller's due diligence instrument (Vendor DD) is recommended.
 This serves to document the environmental risks or damage at the time of the sale from the vendors point of view.
 The Vendor DD thus represents the starting point for the sales negotiations and forms the opposite of the Acquisition DD.

 CDM Smith prepares audits using procedures that apply across the globe while taking into account local requirements specific to a country or region.
 Our portfolio includes the following international standards: